henriqueinonhe/promises-training/README.md

 npm run check graph/2/test.test.ts
 ```

+> [!NOTE]
-In this case, we need to append `/test.test.ts` to the exercise's file otherwise it would also run for other graph exercises starting with `2`.
+> In the previous example, we needed to append `/test.test.ts` to the exercise's file otherwise it would also run for other graph exercises starting with `2`, for example: exercises from 2 to 29.

 We use [Vitest](https://vitest.dev/guide/) as the test runner, so all of its CLI options are available.

-Also, it's important to mention that graph exercises are have some peculiarities, in the sense that they are **generated automatically from the graph itself**, and because of that, some exercises have a HUGE number of tests (some exercises have over 100k tests).
+Also, it's important to mention that graph exercises have some peculiarities, in the sense that they are **generated automatically from the graph itself**, and because of that, some exercises have a HUGE number of tests (some exercises have over 100k tests).

 Of course, we don't run all of them as it would be prohibitively slow, so we only run a subset of them and it's possible to **tweak the number of tests that are run** and the also the **subset**.

-You may read more at the [graph exercises section](#graph-exercises).
+You may read more in the [graph exercises section](#graph-exercises).

 ## Exercises